modular-things/modular-things/README.md

 use *virtualization* to easily write programs that run across multiple hardware devices

 The Modular-Things project is an approach to building modular hardware systems which can be composed in software.
 The underlying technology is a small networking library for packetizing and routing messages across devices ([OSAP](http://osap.tools/)) and a [web-based editor](https://modular-things.github.io/modular-things/) for composing that hardware into functional systems in software.

-Stated very simply our tools let you take hardware devices and add a library to them which let's you plug that device into a browser-based editor where you can write programs that control it and other devices.
+Stated simply our tools let you take hardware devices and add a library to them which allows you to plug that device into a browser-based editor where you can write programs that control it and other devices.
 Because it's JavaScript in the browser you can also write interfaces in HTML/CSS/JS and import various high-level libraries which interact with and control your physical computing system.

 For a succinct introduction (3 min) check out our video for CHI2023 by clicking below.